qupa-project/qupa-lang.github.io/p/LangRef.md

 ## Function: Template
 > Implementation Beta

 Allows the compile time generation of methods for this function based syntax input.
-Specifiers are declared similar to arguments - ``<type> <name>``, however all types are presumed [upgradeable](#Function-Argument-Upgrade) and the name specified can then be used as a classname within the function arguments and body.
+Specifiers are declared similar to arguments - ``<type> <name>``, however all types must be marked as [upgradeable](#Function-Argument-Upgrade) and the name specified can then be used as a classname within the function arguments and body.

-``type`` can be any classname or interface available within the current scope.
-However it it is an interface it must be upgradable.

 Note that the brackets of the specifier must be before any modifiers.
 Multiple specifiers are seperated via commas.